 Before beginning to check over your Cub Cadet, it is necessary to take safety precautions to avoid injury.
 Do not skip this step because you don’t want your mower to start or the blades to engage while you are working on it.

 Turn off your mower and remove the key from the ignition if the mower uses a key.
 Remove your spark plug boot for safety.
 Note: your Cub Cadet may use two spark plugs.

 Check Engine Mounting Bolts on Your Cub Cadet

 Look at the engine mounting bolts, also known as motor mounts, to ensure they are tight.
 These bolts are designed to reduce the vibration felt through the mower when the engine is running.
-Any bolts that are missing, broke or worn must be replace.
+Any bolts that are missing broke or worn must be replaced.